List of Stargirl characters: Courtney Whitmore / Stargirl

 Courtney Elizabeth Whitmore (portrayed by Brec Bassinger and Maizie Smith portrays a five-year old Courtney) is a high school student from Los Angeles who finds a powerful weapon, the Cosmic Staff and becomes the superheroine Stargirl.
 As Stargirl, she also becomes the leader of the second incarnation of the Justice Society of America (JSA).

 Courtney was born and raised in Valley Village, California, to a single working mother, Barbara Whitmore.
 Barbara had an ongoing relationship with Sam Kurtis, though he was constantly in and out of their lives from the time Courtney was born.
 Courtney herself only met Sam a handful of times, but still cared deeply for him.
 When she was four, Sam Kurtis gifted her one of the lockets his mother had given him.
 He placed a photo of himself in the locket so Courtney would also have him with her.
 They spent Christmas together in a slew of fun and childlike games.
 She cherished the locket and wore it well into her teen years.

-A year later on Christmas Eve 2010, Sam was scheduled to meet a now five-year-old Courtney to celebrate the holidays.
-However, he never arrived and vanished that night and the Whitmore's never saw or heard from him again.
+A year later on Christmas Eve 2010, Sam was scheduled to meet a now five-year-old Courtney to celebrate the holidays, but he never arrived and vanished that night and the Whitmore's never saw or heard from him again.
 A distraught Courtney waited for Sam all night with a special gift for him.
 Barbara dedicated nearly two years looking for Sam for the sake of their daughter, but eventually gave up.
 Courtney persevered and became a gymnast, began practicing martial arts where she learned incredible fighting skills, and reached at least a blue belt.
 She was also very advanced in her gymnast career, being the best on her team at Sherman High.
 She had a strong circle of friends in California.

-In the first season, ten years ago on Christmas Eve, a five-year-old Courtney Whitmore waited for her father to arrive, only to be disappointed once again when he didn't.
-Her single mother Barbara Whitmore leaves for work but tells her daughter to focus on the positives, such as spending the holiday with her close friend Mary.

-In the present day, Courtney packs her room in California to travel across the country with her new step-father, Pat Dugan, and stepbrother Mike Dugan, to the small town of Blue Valley, Nebraska, where her mother has secured a new job.
+In 2020, a now fifteen-year-old Courtney packs her room in California to travel across the country with her new step-father, Pat Dugan, and stepbrother Mike Dugan, to the small town of Blue Valley, Nebraska, where her mother has secured a new job.
 The move is against Courtney's wishes but she does her best to try and get along with Pat for her mother's sake.